CumulusNetworks/docs/content/guides/Data-Center-Interconnect-Reference-Design-Guide/Layer-2-Extensions.md

     overflow-y: auto;
   }
 </style>

-## Introduction

-The purpose of a layer-2 extension from one data center to another is usually to support an application or a system that requires layer-2 adjacency.
-Some legacy applications require L2 adjacency for their operations and those systems---although fewer and fewer---continue to exist in enterprise environments. <!--???--> <!--Keeping in mind that modern era of cloud has already said his goodbye with layer-2 world, one can easily draw some conclusions out of this.
-As such that extending layer-2 domains across long distances is synonym with procrastination your life-long challenges and delaying a closure, which will eventually come back to you as a few technical troubles.
-Therefore, this option should be considered as last resort when an engineer has no other means of solving organizational and technical problems other than extending layer-2 across geographically separated datacenters. --> There are several reasons why L2 extensions are undesirable:
+The purpose of a layer 2 extension from one data center to another is usually to support an application or a system that requires layer 2 adjacency.
+Some legacy applications require layer 2 adjacency for their operations and those systems---although fewer and fewer---continue to exist in enterprise environments. <!--???--> <!--Keeping in mind that modern era of cloud has already said his goodbye with layer 2 world, one can easily draw some conclusions out of this.
+As such that extending layer 2 domains across long distances is synonym with procrastination your life-long challenges and delaying a closure, which will eventually come back to you as a few technical troubles.
+Therefore, this option should be considered as last resort when an engineer has no other means of solving organizational and technical problems other than extending layer 2 across geographically separated datacenters. --> Layer 2 extensions are undesirable for the following reasons:

 - They can increase the chances of creating topological asymmetries.
 - Broadcast and multicast storms risk extending from one data center to others.
 - They can increase MTTR.
-- They are difficult to troubleshoot compared to an L3 extension.
-This is because there’s no clear demarcation between layer 2 and layer 3.
+- They are difficult to troubleshoot compared to a layer 3 extension because there is no clear demarcation between layer 2 and layer 3.
-- They require a layer-2 loop detection system on all ToR/leaf switches.
+- They require a layer 2 loop detection system on all ToR and leaf switches.

-By limiting the scope of the layer-2 network, we reduce the potential impact when problems do occur.
-If it’s not possible to avoid a layer 2 extension, it’s crucial to understand that the extended layer-2 broadcast domains must be kept to a minimum to limit MAC address advertisements and withdrawals.
-Extending layer-2 domains is the same as merging multiple broadcast domains.
-This creates a geographically separated large broadcast domain that’s interconnected via a complex network over a distance.
+By limiting the scope of the layer 2 network, you reduce the potential impact when problems occur.
+If it is not possible to avoid a layer 2 extension, it is crucial to keep the extended layer 2 broadcast domains to a minimum to limit MAC address advertisements and withdrawals.
+Extending layer 2 domains is the same as merging multiple broadcast domains; it creates a geographically separated large broadcast domain that is interconnected through a complex network over a distance.

 <!--diagram of reference topology-->

-Extending a layer-2 segment from one data center to another involves extending EVPN Type-2 (MAC/IP) routes for individual MAC addresses and Type-3 (Inclusive Multicast) routes for BUM (Broadcast/Unknown-Unicast/Multicast) traffic.
-In modern EVPN/VXLAN environments with multihoming, extending Type-1 (Ethernet Auto Discovery) routes and Type-4 (Ethernet Segment) routes is equally essential.
+Extending a layer 2 segment from one data center to another involves extending EVPN type-2 (MAC and IP address) routes for individual MAC addresses and type-3 (Inclusive Multicast) routes for BUM (Broadcast, Unknown-Unicast, and Multicast) traffic.
+In modern EVPN and VXLAN environments with multihoming, extending type-1 (Ethernet Auto Discovery) routes and type-4 (Ethernet Segment) routes is equally essential.

 We will use the following configuration as an example: